ThreedeeMoovee/readinglist/README.md

 - Beowulf
 - The Song of Roland
 - The Story of the Volsungs and Niblungs
+### More Readings
+- 'Personal Memoirs of U. S. Grant' by U. S. Grant
+- 'Narrative of the Life of’’ by Frederick Douglass
+- 'Walden' by Henry David Thoreau
+---
+- 'Letters from a Stoic' by Seneca
+- 'Republic' by Plato
+- 'The Metaphysics' by Aristotle
+---
+- 'Treatises of Gov.,' Concerning Toleration' and 'Concerning' Understanding' by John Locke
+- 'Pensees' by Blaise Pascal
+---
+- 'The Poetic Edda' translated by Lee M. Hollander
+- 'Complete Poems of Samuel Taylor Coleridge' (Penguin Classics) by Samuel Taylor Coleridge
+- 'Selected Poems' (Penguin Classics) by Lord Byron
+- Penguin Book Of First World War Poetry, edited by Jon Silkin
 ---
 - Bibliotheca (Pseudo-Apollodorus)
 - The Decameron